-This vegetarian gravy is an easy, make-ahead sauce.
+This wild mushroom & madeira gravy is an easy, make-ahead sauce.
 The savoury flavour comes from vegetable stock, brown miso, balsamic vinegar and dried wild mushrooms.
 It can be frozen for up to three months or chilled for up to three days, so it only needs to be reheated on the big day.

 See our Christmas gravy recipes for more rich sauces.

 What could be more festive than this sloe gin cranberry sauce?
 This twist on a classic sauce is made with just four ingredients and ready in 10 minutes.

 Top off your dinner with our festive cranberry sauce recipes.

 22) Creamy brioche bread sauce

 Give your traditional bread sauce a luxurious makeover with this creamy brioche bread sauce.
 Blitz the bread in a food processor, then combine with infused milk and butter.
 Simmer until thick and creamy, then stir in extra-thick double cream and nutmeg.

 See our bread sauce collection for more ideas.

 These sizzled sprouts with pistachios & pomegranate are a deliciously different side dish.
 Brussels sprouts are fried until blistered, then tossed with toasted pistachios, juicy pomegranate seeds and pomegranate molasses to taste.
 They're also gluten-free and vegan, making them great for crowds with dietary restrictions.

 Add some more green to your table with these Christmas sprouts recipes.